Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Dual Result to Preserving Inlining

-The function $\mathit{verB}$ (similar to the function $\mathit{ver}$ from \secref{sec:soundness}) represents the bounded verification, and $\delta_n$ is the state with no impure resources and only one variable: the variable \code{dep} with value $n$, which stores the inlining bound. \tout{The complete proof of this theorem is provided in the supplementary material~\cite{artifact}.}
+The function $\mathit{verB}$ (similar to the function $\mathit{ver}$ from \secref{sec:soundness}) represents the bounded verification, and $\delta_n$ is the state with no impure resources and only one variable: the variable \code{dep} with value $n$, which stores the inlining bound.
+The complete proof of this theorem is available online~\cite{artifact}.